OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 In this section you can specify mount points for the running container.
 Mount points can refer to the volumes specified in `Volumes` section of the ECS step.

-For container logging the step can either auto-configure CloudWatch logs or you can provide logging configuration manually.
+For container logging the step can either auto-configure CloudWatch logs, or you can provide logging configuration manually.
 If you choose to have CloudWatch logs auto-configured, please ensure that you have specified a Task Execution Role ARN for this step.

 ![ECS Step Container Definition Storage and Logging](images/ecs-container-storage-and-logging.png "width=500")